Thermal baths and small hotels around Lake Chiemsee

 Regional cuisine that tastes especially good in winter

 When it's cold outside, regional dishes are especially comforting.
-Many inns offer soups with winter vegetables, braised dishes, cheese specialties from the Chiemgau region, as well as fish traditionally sourced from Lake Chiemsee.
+Many inns offer soups with winter vegetables, braised dishes, cheese specialties from the Chiemgau region, and fish traditionally sourced from Lake Chiemsee.
 The simplicity of many of these dishes is striking.
-They rely on good ingredients that usually don't travel far.
+They rely on ingredients that are usually not transported far.

 Typical of the Chiemgau region are warm pastries, casseroles, and strudels, which are featured on the menus of many inns.
 These pair well with regional beers and herbal teas from the surrounding area.
 Those wishing to delve deeper into the cuisine can find cooking classes that focus on traditional dishes.